- ✓ FREE cancellation on most rooms

-The centre of the town of Troyes is shaped like a champagne cork.
-This symbolises its former status as capital of the Champagne region and its buildings, streets and museums testify to an impressive past.
-The best places to stay in Troyes are perfect bases for exploring; enabling the visitor to enjoy this rich tradition and all the modern attractions that are also on offer.
+The centre of Troyes is shaped like a champagne cork, symbolising its former status as capital of the Champagne region - and its buildings, streets and museums testify to an impressive past.
+The best places to stay in Troyes are perfect bases for exploring, enabling the visitor to enjoy the town's rich tradition and all the modern attractions that are also on offer.

 In Roman times Troyes sat at the hub of various highways, in particular the Via Agrippa.
 The town became the capital of Champagne in the 9th century and remained so until the French Revolution.
 It was a great centre of trade during the middle ages and lent its name to the ‘Troy’ measure of weight.

 For foodies, the Saint Jean quarter is full of gastronomical treats.
 The town is also famed for its fine wines; Pinot Noir, Chardonnay and, naturally, Champagne.
 The grand vineyards are scattered about the surrounding area.

 Our pick of the best places to stay in Troyes itself are two sister properties, both catering at the upper end of the market, with another delightful option located just outside town.

 - The town is known as ‘the town of ten churches’.
 The Cathedral of Saint Peter and Saint Paul is one of the finest examples of Gothic architecture, its 180 stained glass windows dating from the 13th to the 18th centuries simply must be seen!

 - The Hotel de Mauray museum features an interesting history of manual labour, and the apothecary of the Hotel Dien le Comte offers a fascinating journey into medicines past.

 - You can also enjoy the annual Foires de Champagne (in June) and Nuits de Champagne (in October) festivals of music and entertainment.
 But if you plan to visit at these times, beware, the best places to stay in Troyes will get booked up well in advance.

 For The Centre